There are two main types of Covid-19 tests. The first is symptomatic testing, also known as a PCR test. This is for people who are showing symptoms.

 - a new, continuous cough

 - a loss or change to your sense of smell or taste

-you must not visit one of our rapid test sites or pharmacies.
+You must not visit our rapid test site or pharmacies.
 Instead follow the information about symptomatic testing.

 How to book a test

 The council is offering free, rapid-turnaround Covid-19 tests for people who live and work in Islington.

 Rapid tests help to identify anyone who unknowingly has the virus, and enables those who test positive and their contacts to self-isolate, stopping the spread of the virus.